 This professional is available for new clients.

 Feeling stressed?
 Overwhelmed?
 Stuck?
 Unsure whether to confide even in the people closest to you?
 This is where counselling can help.
 By talking to a trained professional in a confidential environment, it can lead to meaningful and lasting change.

-I work as an Integrative Counsellor, which means I use a variety of counselling approaches that best suit our work together.
+I am an experienced Integrative Counsellor, which means I use a variety of counselling approaches that best suit our work together.
 In a supportive, non-judgemental space we will be able to explore what is going on for you and identify areas of life you would like to change.
-This involves looking at what is happening in the present moment, as well as exploring your options for the future and any patterns of behaviour stemming from childhood.
+This involves looking at what is happening in the present moment, as well as exploring your options for the future and patterns of behaviour/relationships from your past.

 Getting In Touch

 Please call, text or email me if you would like to book an initial session.
 If you prefer, we can have a short conversation over the phone about what is going on for you prior to organising a first session.
 We can then make arrangements to meet at a convenient day and time.
 I can send you directions as well as any other relevant information you would like to find out.

 This will be our opportunity to meet face to face and for you to talk about what issues have brought you to counselling.
 I will also be able to explain more about how we might work together and what it is that you wish to achieve or change.
 We will go at your pace and there is no rush.
 There is a contract for us both to sign which I will talk through and this sets out what you can expect of my service to you.
 If you do not wish to continue, I can provide you with further information, contacts and resources.
 Going to counselling, even if not the first time, can be a daunting experience.
 However, through the relationship we build together, counselling can have many different benefits and rewards, such as increased self-esteem, greater self-awareness, improved relationships and reduced stress and anxiety.